 Newport is a somewhat small city located in the state of Tennessee.
 With a population of 6,834 people and five constituent neighborhoods, Newport is the 89th largest community in Tennessee.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Newport is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Newport is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Newport who work in food service (13.15%), office and administrative support (7.92%), and healthcare (7.58%).
+There are especially a lot of people living in Newport who work in food service (14.96%), healthcare (9.72%), and office and administrative support (9.46%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Newport has relatively fewer families with younger children, and/or college students.
 Combined, this makes Newport a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The per capita income in Newport in 2010 was $19,031, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $76,124 for a family of four.
-Newport also has one of the higher rates of people living in poverty in the nation, with 39.88% of its population below the federal poverty line.
+The per capita income in Newport in 2010 was $18,585, which is lower middle income relative to Tennessee and the nation.
+This equates to an annual income of $74,340 for a family of four.
+Newport also has one of the higher rates of people living in poverty in the nation, with 40.71% of its population below the federal poverty line.

 The people who call Newport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newport residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Newport include German, English, Scots-Irish, and French .
+Important ancestries of people in Newport include English, German, French , and Scots-Irish.

 The most common language spoken in Newport is English.
 Other important languages spoken here include Spanish and Italian.